Graduate School Planning

 Pre-Law

 Are you thinking about a career in law?
-Start by coming checking out this Pre-Law Handbook, which contains information about what you can study as an undergraduate in addition to information about the LSAT and law school admission process.
+Start by checking out this Pre-Law Handbook, which contains information about what you can study as an undergraduate in addition to information about the LSAT and law school admission process.
 For more information, click here.